JCYrepresents/HGT-Archaea-Workflows/Overview_README.md

 To install and run HGTector2, ensure your system meets the following requirements:

 - **Operating System**: Linux
-- **Storage**: Minimum of 10 GB free disk space + addiotnal space for the reference database
+- **Storage**: Minimum of 10 GB free disk space + additional space for the reference database
 - **Python Version**: Python 3.6 or higher

 # HGTector2 Requirements